ligolang/advisor-cameligo/README.md

 # ligo_tutorial_fundadvisor

-This repository is meant to illustrate the communication between contracts (with `get_entrypoint_opt` LIGO function) and lambda pattern which allows to modify a contract already deployed.
+This repository is meant to illustrate the communication between contracts (with on-chain views) and lambda pattern which allows to modify a contract already deployed.
 It deals with implementing, deploying and interacting with Tezos smart contracts.

 ## The Fund and its advisor (i.e. "L'indice et le conseiller")